hyprland-community/pyprland/site/scratchpads_advanced.md

     animation = windowsOut, 1, 7, easeInOut, popin 80%
 ```
 You can divide the value by two and round to the lowest value, here `3`, then divide by 10, leading to `hide_delay = 0.3`.

-## `restore_focus`

-Enabled by default, set to `false` if you don't want the focused state to be restored when a scratchpad is hidden.

 ## `force_monitor`